farlee2121/DevEssentialsBlog/content/draft/2023-05-09-Event-storm-to-software-design.md

 ## Problem Context

 I've been exploring event storming with some other developers.
-We've previously completed the high-level event storm (process flow using sticky notes) and clarified the data models for key flows.
+We've previously completed the high-level event storm (process flow using sticky notes) and clarified key flows using data models.
 Now we want to translate the event storm into a high-level system design.

 I've written systems based on event storms in the past, but always in a functional programming context.
 Functional design seemed like too much learning to pile on for others in the current experiment.
-Here I'll explore a few other approaches for refining event storms into high-level designs.
+Here I'll explore a few other approaches for refining event storms into high-level designs and compare them to the functional approach.

 ## Example Workflow